 What Is Debt-to-Income Ratio?

-The debt-to-income (DTI) ratio is a key financial metric that lets lenders know how much of a borrower’s monthly income goes into paying off their current debt.
+The debt-to-income (DTI) ratio is a key financial metric that lets lenders know how much of a borrower’s gross monthly income goes into paying off their current debt.
 Gross monthly income refers to the sum total of your monthly earnings before taxes and deductions.
 A low DTI indicates that the consumer is a low-risk borrower while a high one is taken to mean that the person is at a higher risk of defaulting on their debts.

 Lender limits can vary considerably, depending on the type of loan and overall financial profile of a prospective applicant, but there are guidelines in place that can serve as a frame of reference.
 Since the Federal National Mortgage Association (commonly known as Fannie Mae) raised their DTI limit in 2007, the maximum limit for most lenders will not exceed 50%.

 Prospective borrowers should strive for a DTI of at least 43%, or the maximum allowed to access Qualified Mortgage loans.
 These loans comply with federal guidelines that were created to prevent high-risk transactions between lenders and borrowers.

 For some examples of what this looks like in real life, let’s look at some lenders:

 - Quicken Loans sets their DTI limit at 50% for most of their loans, making an exception for VA loans, for which the DTI ratio limit can go up to 60%.
 Consider one of the best VA loans if you are considering this type of mortgage.

-- Veterans United recommends a DTI of 41% or lower, with mortgage debt included in the calculation.
+- Veterans United recommends a DTI of 41% or lower, with mortgage debt included in the DTI calculation.
 Higher ratios may still be allowed, but borrowers with a DTI of 41% or higher will need to compensate by having a residual income that exceeds Veterans United’s guidelines by at least 20%.

 - Better Mortgage offers loans to candidates with a DTI ratio as high as 47%